marijnh/Eloquent-JavaScript/11_async.md

 _((processor))_.
 The programs we have seen so far are things that will keep the processor busy until they have finished their work.
-The speed at which something like a loop that manipulates numbers can be executed depends entirely on the speed of the processor.
+The speed at which something like a loop that manipulates numbers can be executed depends pretty much entirely on the speed of the processor.

 But many programs interact with things outside of the processor.
-For example, they may communicate over a computer ((network)) or request data from the ((hard disk)), which is a lot slower than getting it from ((memory)).
+For example, they may communicate over a computer ((network)) or request data from the ((hard disk))—which is a lot slower than getting it from ((memory)).

 When such a thing is happening, it would be a shame to let the processor sit idle.
 There might be some other work it could do in the